 Cooperation with eSwatini National Commission for UNESCO

 In 2019, Estonian and eSwatini National Commissions for UNESCO started cooperation with a focus on youth and education.
-The cooperation opens new perspectives, contributes to the work and strengthens the capacities of both national commissions.
-In addition, UNESCO ASPnet cooperation and school links between Estonia and eSwatini are initiated to encourage the exchange of experiences and best practices.
+The cooperation opened new perspectives, contributed to the work and strengthened the capacities of both national commissions.
+In addition, UNESCO ASPnet cooperation and school links between Estonia and eSwatini were initiated to encourage the exchange of experiences and best practices.
 The cooperation between Estonia and eSwatini was started with the help of German National Commission, who is active in several African countries, incl. eSwatini.